OfficeDev/office-js-docs-pr/docs/develop/yeoman-generator-overview.md

 - You want to use different tools from the ones a Yeoman generator project installs and configures by default.
 For example, you want to use a different bundler, transpiler, task runner, or development server.
 - You want to use a web application development framework, other than Angular or React, such as Vue.

-See [Use Vue to build an Excel task pane add-in](../quickstarts/excel-quickstart-vue.md) for an example of using the generator with the manifest-only option.
+For an example of using the generator with the manifest-only option, see [Use Vue to build an Excel task pane add-in](../quickstarts/excel-quickstart-vue.md).

 ## Use command line parameters